Ouadio/K-Means-Clustering-from-Scratch/README.md

+# 2D K-means Clustering
-# 2D K-means Clustering Implementation from scratch using Java (an OOP Approach)
+An Implementation of 2D K-means Clustering Algorithm from scratch using Java (an OOP Approach) Features :
+- Manual/Random points setting
+- Interactive in-line execution